Emma Amos (painter)

 Emma Amos (16 March 1937 – 20 May 2020) was a postmodern African-American painter and printmaker.
+Amos became associated with other important African American artists early in her career through the artists' collective Spiral, whose members had been part of the Harlem Renaissance and Works Progress Administration.
+During the 1970s, Amos thrived as a weaver in the Feminist Art Movement after weaving and the use of fabric art spread throughout the movement.
+Amos designed the memorial for civil rights leader and activist, Ralph Abernathy, located in Atlanta, Georgia.

+Amos' works are in collections of many notable institutions, such as the National Gallery of Art, the Museum of Modern Art, the Smithsonian American Art Museum, and the British Museum, London, among others.

 Early life

 Amos was born in Atlanta, Georgia in 1937 to India DeLaine Amos and Miles Green Amos.
 She also has an older brother named Larry.
 Amos took an interest in art at an early age, creating "masses of paper dolls" and learning figure drawing from issues of Esquire and the art of Alberto Vargas, was painting the figure by the age of nine.
 Her mother had aspirations of Amos studying with Hale Woodruff, but he did not accept many private students and left the area before she had the opportunity to study with him.

 At eleven, Amos took a course at Morris Brown College, where she worked on her draftsmanship and took note of the work that African American college students were producing at the time.
 By high school, Amos was submitting her work to Atlanta University art shows.
 She graduated from Booker T. Washington High School in Atlanta at the age of 16, and applied to Antioch College, because of their progressive policies.

 Her father exposed her to black intelligentsia; Zora Neale Hurston frequently visited and W.E.B.
 Du Bois once called on the family.